-On December 1, 2016, APC filed the 2017 Information and Calculations Required by Appendix B to Rate RSE and the Special Rules Governing Operation of Rates RSE and CNP, subject to the approved modifications (sixth revision) to RSE.
-Based on this filing, the projected WRRCE for the 12-months ending December 31, 2017 was 6.05%.
+On

+December 1,

+2017, APC filed

+the 2018 Information and Calculations Required by

+Appendix B to Rate RSE

+and the Special Rules Governing

+Operation of Rates RSE and CNP,

+which included the approved modifications (sixth revision) to Rate RSE.

+Based on this filing, the projected

+WRRCE for the 12-months ending

+December 31, 2018 was 6.12%.